mikf/gallery-dl/docs/configuration.rst

 Configuration
 #############

-Configuration files for *gallery-dl* use a JSON-based file format.
+| Configuration files for *gallery-dl* use a JSON-based file format.

-For a (more or less) complete example with options set to their default values, see gallery-dl.conf_.
+| For a (more or less) complete example with options set to their default values,
+  see `gallery-dl.conf <gallery-dl.conf>`__.

-For a configuration file example with more involved settings and options, see gallery-dl-example.conf_.
+| For a configuration file example with more involved settings and options,
+  see `gallery-dl-example.conf <gallery-dl-example.conf>`__.

 This file lists all available configuration options and their descriptions.